Colleges With Co-Op Programs: What You Need to Know

 If you apply for a co-op program in college, you’re sure to gain a deep and rich educational experience.
 You’ll also gain practical work experience, extra income, and countless career development opportunities.

-Like internships, co-ops allow you to can switch between study and career-focused work terms, giving you a headstart on your career once you graduate.
+Like internships, co-ops allow you to switch between study and career-focused work terms, giving you a headstart on your career once you graduate.

 Co-op programs may be much more competitive than regular programs, and tuition costs may also see a rise.
 That being said, a co-op program can be a highly rewarding experience.
 Best wishes on your career journey, and remember: opportunities are scarce, so get them before they’re gone!